chysomm62/chysomm62/README.md

 ## :wave:Hello!
 Nice to have you here :love_you_gesture:

 <p> My name is Chisom, I am a Front-end developer. :woman_technologist: I like to convert web designs to scalable, responsive webpages.
-I am open for front-end develoment level jobs.
+I am open for front-end develoment jobs.
 I am a fast learner and like learning and trying out new things.</p>

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Studied Microbiology in the university